MyCodeIsAmazing/ydb/ydb/docs/en/core/security/audit-log.md

 ### Audit events {#audit-events}

-An *audit event* is a structured record that captures a single security-relevant action.
+An *audit event* is a record in the audit log that captures a single security-relevant action.
 Every event includes attributes that describe different aspects of the event.
 The common attributes are listed in the [Common attributes](#common-attributes) section.

-### Audit event sources {#audit-event-sources}

-An *audit event source* is a {{ ydb-short-name }} service or subsystem that can emit audit events.
-Each source is identified by a unique identifier (UID) and may expose additional attributes specific to the component.
-Some sources require extra configuration, such as feature flags or enabling certain log classes, before the source starts emitting events.
-See the [Audit event sources overview](#audit-event-sources-overview) for details.

 ### Log classes {#log-classes}